How to Appeal Your Property Taxes

 6. Submit Your Appeal.
 Read over the appeal forms carefully to make sure you've filled them out correctly, and that you've gathered all of the required documentation.
 Then, make a copy for your records, and send your appeal on its way.
 It'll probably take a couple months to hear back, so try to put it out of your head.

 If your appeal is denied, or you aren't satisfied with the adjustment that you received, contact the tax assessors office to find out who you need to appeal to next.
 In some municipalities, it'll be a local appeals board; in others, it'll be a state appeals board.
 Keep going up the chain, stating your case, and you may just get that tax reduction that you're after.

 Still not getting anywhere?
 Check out these other strategies to lower your property tax.
 The property taxes you pay are also deductible on your federal tax return.
-Here's what you need to know about claiming the deduction.

 - Be polite in all of your communications with the tax assessor's office.
 They'll be more receptive to helping you